 Mounting red dot sights to a pistol slide isn’t a new trend, but in the past few years has become extremely popular.
 Every major manufacturer offers a solution for mounting a red dot to whatever their flagship pistol is, and many include multiple different guns in their lineup.
-There are red dots on big guns, little guns, and one savage even put a red dot on a revolver.
+There are red dots on big guns, little guns, and even on revolvers.

 Today we’re going to take a look at the best pistol red dot sights and what you need to know when choosing one.